 Can I reuse jars from other products as a canning jar?

 I get this question quite often.
-Now for the debate…. many canners want to know if you can reuse jars from store bought products.
-You know the ones from jelly, pickle, or mayonnaise.
+Now, for the debate….many canners want to know if you can reuse jars from store-bought products.
+You know, the ones from store-bought jelly, pickles, or mayonnaise.
 There are differing opinions on this.
 Some say absolutely not.
-Some say it is ok for a water bath only.
+Some say it is okay for a water bath only.

 Here are my cautions with this.

 - There is always a higher risk of breakage, so as I said, the sturdier canning jars are better.

 - Recycled food jars will sometimes have a thinner rim on the jar, so the risk of a failed seal is higher as well.
 Be sure to check your seal before storage.
 Check it again when you pull the jar to use it.
 Do not use the food if the seal is not intact.

 - DO NOT use them in a pressure canner.

 - Be sure your lids will fit correctly.
 The screw band must fit the threads of your jar and the sealing compound must fit to the edges of your jar.

 My opinion is… If you have standard canning jars available, they should always your first choice.
 Kerr, Mason, Jarden, or Ball are some brands available.
 Golden Harvest is another brand available that are usually a good price.
 If they are labeled, one of these they should work.

 One brand I’d suggest you stay away from is the Mainstay brand.
 I don’t have any personal experience with them, but I’ve seen many many comments about them being poor quality.
 A lot of breakage happens with these jars.